arigarcia326/todo-app/README.md

 ## Features
 * user input: The user is able to input their answer.
-* matching: A matching quiz to match
+* matching: A matching quiz to match alike terms and are differentiated by colors.
+* drop down: